trinerye/language_analytics_2024/assignment_5/readme.md

 ![plot](out/query_expansion.png)

-In the fourth plot, the majority of CO2 emissions can be attributed to the extract_ emotion_labels function, reaching a 0.026 CO2eq, making it the highest contributor to overall emissions across the entire portfolio.
-Second in this assignment is the setup_the _classisfier function, which, together with the extract_ emotion_labels function, handles most of the computation for this project.
+In the fourth plot, the majority of CO2 emissions can be attributed to the *extract_ emotion_labels* function with a 0.026 CO2eq, making it the highest contributor to overall emissions across the entire portfolio.
+Second in this assignment is the *setup_the _classisfier* function, which, together with the extract_ emotion_labels function, handles most of the computation for this project.

 ![plot](out/emotion_analysis.png)

-When comparing all the assignments, the fourth one stands out compared to the others, contributing the most to this portfolio's overall CO2 emissions, which makes sense as the extract_emotion_label function utilizes a transformer model which takes a sequence an input instead of just one word, increasing the complexity of the function.
+When comparing all the assignments, the fourth one stands out compared to the others as it contributes the most to this portfolio's overall CO2 emissions, which is likely because the extract_emotion_label function utilizes a transformer model that takes a sequence as an input instead of just one word, increasing the complexity of the function.

+![plot](out/all_assignments.png)

 However, these plots do not necessarily reflect the time it took to create this code.
-Since we have worked on these assignments all semester, multiple test runs and iterations have been made, which all add up in the end, not to mention the computational power it takes to run a cloud computer like Ucloud, which had access throughout the course.
+Since we have worked on these assignments all semester, multiple test runs and iterations have been made, which all add up in the end, not to mention the computational power it takes to run a cloud computer like Ucloud, which we had access to throughout the course.
 Therefore, although this portfolio may appear sustainable from this analysis, the resources it took to produce these results are far from it.

-![plot](out/all_assignments.png)

 ### Limitations and future improvments